Private equity to bid for fire extinguisher maker Minimax-sources

-IK has sent out information on Minimax - a so called vendor due diligence report - and arranged management presentations for private equity groups such as Blackstone (BX.N), CinvenCINV.UL, Permira PERM.UL, CVC and Onex (OCX.TO), they said.
+IK has sent out information on Minimax - a so called vendor due diligence report - and arranged management presentations for private equity groups such as Blackstone, Cinven, Permira, CVC and Onex, they said.

 It is hoping to attract tentative offers valuing the company at 1.3 billion euros ($1.8 billion), which would allow it to double the money it invested in the group, they added.

-Minimax, one of the world's largest fire equipment suppliers, has roughly 1.1 billion euros in annual sales and earnings before interest, taxes, depreciation, and amortization of about 130 million euros.
+Minimax, one of the world's largest fire equipment suppliers, has roughly 1.1 billion euros in annual sales and earnings before interest, taxes, depreciation, and amortisation of about 130 million euros.

 IK bought Minimax in 2006 from Investcorp for an undisclosed amount, financing the deal with 530 million euros in bank loans.
 At that point the company had revenues of less than 500 million euros a year, but it has since grown considerably, taking over U.S. rival Viking Group in 2009.